simpleidserver/SimpleIdServer/website/docs/userguide/authentication/forms.md

 * **Debug** : Enter arbitrary JSON to simulate different authentication inputs; elements with conditional visibility will toggle on/off accordingly.
 * **JSON** : Switch the Properties panel to show the raw JSON model of your form, so you can tweak element properties, add conditions, or define data‑binding rules.
 * **CSS** : Edit the template’s CSS.
 Choose among installed libraries (Radzen by default, or install Tailwind CSS) and override classes, scripts, or external files.
+* **Translations** : Edit the translations of the success and error messages in all languages supported by the Identity Server.
 * **Save** : Persist your edits to the draft version of this form.
 * **Publish** : Push all saved changes live.
 Only published forms will be served to end users at runtime.